REEVS3/WebAssingment/README.md

 ```
 localhost:5000
 ```
-the site should now ne running
+the site should now be running

 ## Authors